Please note that the copy function is not enabled for this field.

 * Diastolic blood pressure: 60 mmHg or less or greater than 99 mmHg.
 Blood pressure assessments may be repeated twice if deemed appropriate by the Investigator.

-7. Those who used any prescription medications, within 14 days of IMP administration.
+7. Those who used any prescription medications, within 14 days of IMP administration are excluded, however hormonal contraceptives are considered an exception.

-8. Those who use any medical preparations (including over the counter [OTC] drugs, herbal medications, and nutritional and vitamin supplements within 7 days of IMP administration.
+8. Those who use any medical preparations (including over the counter [OTC] drugs, herbal medications, and nutritional and vitamin supplements within 7 days of IMP administration are excluded; however, short term, episodic use up to 4g daily paracetamol is permitted.

 9. Those who are unable to eat clinic-provided standard meals.
 Specific dietary requirements (such as vegan/vegetarian options or halal alternatives) are acceptable at the discretion of the Investigator.